clinoge/excelbar/_posts/2018-08-08-the-letter.md

 They reunited along the bar and started chanting, very slowly, as if not to disturb the dead around them.
-A mark then shined faintly on the floor and the floor opened to reveal a staircase.
-The Order's Xoria post still remained.
+A mark then shined faintly on the floor and a passage opened, revealing a staircase.
+The Order's post still remained.
 Down they went, swallowed by darkness as the floor rearranged itself.

-It was quite hard to walk down the steps without any light, but any form of magic was forbidden.
-The Edowin had cast casted a detection charm under most of Excelbar by now, and they couldn't risk it.
+It was quite hard to walk down the steps without any light, but any form of magic was strictly forbidden.
+The Edowin had casted a detection charm under most of Excelbar by now, and they couldn't risk it.
 Old charms, however, couldn't be detected, however times activated.
-Strange measure not to have one for lights, but humans they were, and they had overlooked far worse things.
+Strange measure not to have one for the staircase lights, but humans they were, and they had overlooked far worse things.

 The passage went down for what seemed to be miles, and the descent was slow.
-No sound but the one of their cloaks was to be heard for hours.
+No sound but the one coming from their cloaks was to be heard for hours.

 At last, they reached a wall.

 "Eros aux balonis" Nilo spoke and the wall disappeared to reveal an opening.
 Candles lit up as the six of them entered the room.
-A look around told them the post hadn't gone through the madness above without taking a hit.
+A look around told them the post hadn't gone through the madness above unharmed.
 The whole thing was messy, some walls seemed just about to crumble under the weight they carried.

 Their mission here was simple.
 Naught but resting and retrieving what they could of the order papers, then part on the morrow to the eastern mountain range and then go north to the city where it all started, Erexit.

-For months they had waited for orders, down the refugees built under the mountains.
-Patiently they organized and started living of anything they could find.
-The hardest part was harvesting, but they finally managed to produce artificial sunlight by combining magical minerals and started to grow anything that the expeditionary groups could bring.
+For months they had waited for orders, in the refuges built under the mountains.

 Though the Order's actions were still unknown to people, the secret of its existence was no more.
 The new government, in lieu of a better word, was